From Joomla! Documentation

 Session Settings Group

-The “session” is the data that identifies and relates to a specific web site user, and which persists as that user moves from page to page.
+The session is the data that identifies and relates to a specific website user and that persists as that user moves from page to page.

 The Server Tab Options